zend-patterns/ZendServerSDK/README.md

 php bin/zs-client.php packZpk --folder="<folder-where-the-PHP-code-is>" --destination="<folder-where-the-package-will-be-created>"
 ```
 It will output the name of the newly created package file.
 You have to use this name to install
 or update an existing application on Zend Server.
+If you want to use other name for
+the output file you can use the --name="{desired-zpk-name}" option.

 ### Deploy Package
 Run the following command to install a package.